ColdBox/coldbox-platform/samples/readme.txt

 	A simple application to show you how to use a UDF library if needed.

 7. ColdBoxReader by Oscar Arevalo/Luis Majano
-	An RSS reader with AJAX interaction.
+	An RSS reader with AJAX interaction, coldspring and a service architecture.

 8. i18N Sample by Paul Hastings/Luis Majano
 	A showcase gallery of i18N interactions